Skip to content

 Photographers love Post-Industrial buildings such as The Loft at Studio J in Stillwater, MN, works perfectly for portraits.
 Indeed, makeup, hairstyle and fancy outfits are important too, but the background (after the couple itself) is probably the most important element.

-As you can see in Yeri and Romain reportage, the adjacent brick wall alley was just perfect!
+If you don’t want to drive to the Northeast Stillwater on your special day, be reassured that Saint Paul, MN, and the Mill City feature a lot of brick buildings.
+As you can see in Yeri and Romain’s reportage, the adjacent brick wall alley was just perfect!
 But you could also think of the Nicollet Pavilion, the St Anthony Main Street.

 Conclusion:

-I love such small weddings where the bride and the groom have the time to enjoy both guests and family, which is not always possible on a big wedding.
+I love such small weddings where the bride and the groom have the time to enjoy both guests and family, which is not always possible at a big wedding.
 You may see in the images all the complicity between the bride and the groom, when they finally relaxed during the party.

 Mutual Engagements and Emotion

 Actually, small weddings allow the photographer to focus more on the guests and catch all the little moments.
 Sometimes I wish there were more similar small weddings in Minnesota!
-I love the, the tears and the smiles in the images I captured.
+I love them, the tears and the smiles in the images I captured.

 Thank you for trusting me!